-Existing monitors were relocated due to scheduled road upgrade works being undertaken by CD Civil along Cudgen Road.
+Existing monitors had been relocated on 17 November 2022 due to scheduled road upgrade works being undertaken by CD Civil along Cudgen Road.
 The monitoring locations were established at the boundary of the nearest sensitive receivers to ensure the roadworks are compliant with the Tweed Valley Hospital Management Plan - Noise and Vibration.